 But in the long term Platonism isn’t just defined by Plato himself.
 One theory I’ve entertained on this blog already is that The Laws was maybe not an authentic writing of Plato but a Pythagorean Pseudepigrapha.
 The Laws does seem to have a similar yet different underlying Political ideology to it from The Republic, so can the hypothetical State described in The Laws be considered more of a Timocracy?
 The Gymnasium having an important status in the center of The City alongside The Temple of Zeus is one clue that it could be thought of that way.

 When people seek to trace the roots of Fascism back to Ancient Greece Plato isn’t the only source, they also look to Sparta, but more specifically Sparta as it was imagined by Athenian Laconophiles.
 Plato and Aristotle are often placed among those but they both did have criticisms of Sparta, even in The Laws where the unnamed Athenian blames Sparta for all the Gay stuff he hates.
-But I do think what both Plato and Aristotle’s definitions of Timocracy have in common is that they were in part thinking of Sparta.
+But I do think what both Plato and Aristotle’s conception of Timocracy have in common is that they were in part thinking of Sparta.
 The principal true unqualified Athenian Laconophile was Xenophon.
 Xenophon also wrote the Anabasis which very much fits into the kind of Militaristic Hero Myths I talked about in the Heroarchy post, and perhaps his Cyropaedia laid the seed for the Great Man Theory of History since it would be the first Greek History text to be written as a Biography.

 Middle Platonism is in my view the actually most influential period of Platonism.
 It was during this period that the Greek Church Fathers started allowing Platonist ideas to influence them and lead them away from the generally more Stoic perspective of The New Testament.
 And then there’s Plutarch, again since I see a symbiotic relationship between the Great Many Theory and Fascism it’s notable that Plutarch was perhaps unintentionally a key influence on that theory, his most well known work is The Parallel Lives, and many don’t know this but before him writing history in the form of Biographies was not the standard.
 In particular his Biography of Alexander can at points seem like Thomas Carlyle’s Heroarchy thesis almost fully formed.
 I don’t know if any smoking gun proof Carlyle was a fan of Plutarch exists, but I would be surprised if he was not.
 Plutarch also had a lot of interest in Sparta.